urmel79/Jupyter_GettingStarted2ML/Step-by-step_intro_to_ML_with_SVC_and_Iris.md

 ## Operating principal of SVC

+[Support-vector machines (SVMs)](https://en.wikipedia.org/wiki/Support-vector_machine) are **supervised learning** models with associated learning algorithms that analyze data for **classification** and **regression** analysis (<cite data-cite="Wiki_SVM">Wikipedia: SVM</cite>).

+Since a **classifier** is needed for the current task, the following description of the operating principle focuses on the **Support Vector Classifier (SVC)**.

-> Support Vector Classifiers (SVC) try to **find the best hyperplane to separate** the different classes by maximizing the distance between sample points and the hyperplane (source: [In Depth: Parameter tuning for SVC](https://medium.com/all-things-ai/in-depth-parameter-tuning-for-svc-758215394769)).
+> Support Vector Classifiers (SVC) try to **find the best hyperplane to separate** the different classes by maximizing the distance between sample points and the hyperplane (<cite data-cite="Parameter_tuning_SVC">Mohtadi Ben Fraj, 2018</cite>).

 The following figure shows the operating principal of the SVC algorithm: the hyperplanes *H1* till *H4* (left graphic) do separate the classes.
-A good separation is achieved by the hyperplane that has the largest distance to the nearest training-data point of any class (so-called functional margin), since in general the larger the margin, the lower the generalization error of the classifier (source: [Support-vector machine](https://en.wikipedia.org/wiki/Support-vector_machine)).
+A good separation is achieved by the hyperplane that has the largest distance to the nearest training-data point of any class (so-called functional margin), since in general the larger the margin, the lower the generalization error of the classifier.

 The right graphic shows the optimal hyperplane characterized by maximizing the margin between the classes.
 The perpendicular distance of the closest data points to the hyperplane determines their position and orientation.
 These perpendicular distances are the **support vectors** of the hyperplane - this is how the algorithm got its name.